radius-project/radius/hack/bicep-types-radius/generated/applications/applications.link/2022-03-15-privatepreview/types.md

 * **port**: int: The port value of the target Redis cache
 * **provisioningState**: 'Accepted' | 'Canceled' | 'Deleting' | 'Failed' | 'Provisioning' | 'Succeeded' | 'Updating' (ReadOnly): Provisioning state of the link at the time the operation was called
 * **recipe**: [Recipe](#recipe): The recipe used to automatically deploy underlying infrastructure for a link
-* **resourceProvisioning**: 'manual' | 'recipe': Describes how Radius should manage a resource.
-Options are 'recipe' and 'manual, with 'recipe' as the default
+* **resourceProvisioning**: 'manual' | 'recipe': Specifies how the underlying service/resource is provisioned and managed.
+Available values are 'recipe', where Radius manages the lifecycle of the resource through a Recipe, and 'manual', where a user manages the resource and provides the values.
 * **resources**: [ResourceReference](#resourcereference)[]: List of the resource IDs that support the Redis resource
 * **secrets**: [RedisCacheSecrets](#rediscachesecrets): The secret values for the given RedisCache resource
 * **status**: [ResourceStatus](#resourcestatus) (ReadOnly): Status of a resource.